 Proper clothing & accessories

 Keep in mind to dress for the weather!
 Consider appropriate shoes and clothing that offers comfort and consider layering.
 For inner layers merino wool is the best choice, as it’s featherweight with exceptional warmth and wicking capabilities, offering a great first layer that helps keep you comfortable.
-For warmer weather an expedition shirt will offer you good protection from sunburn, as well as covering you to keep you cooler.
+For warmer weather, an expedition shirt will offer you good protection from sunburn, as well as covering you to keep you cooler.

 Depending on the condition, you might need some jackets and of course a camera vest with pockets as well as pants pockets – it will make your experience easier.

-A small backpack with extra water and safety gear such as cell phone, GPS, flashlight is also essential.
+A small backpack with extra water and safety gear such as cell phone, GPS, a flashlight is also essential.
 Stay safe and always keep your pack on your back!

 Keep in mind to keep your extremities warm!
 Use thin liner socks and gloves and for cold weather use mittens.
 A hat is essential for both summer and winter seasons.

-How to blend in the environment
+How to blend into the environment

 What’s most important when choosing the proper clothing is thinking about blending into the environment.
 Your camouflage choices depend on the environment that you’re shooting in.